Frequently Asked Questions

 - 1How do I know if palliative care is right for me?

-- 2What does palliative care do?
+- 2What does the palliative care team do?

-- 3What can I expect?
+- 3What can I expect from palliative care?

 - 4Will my insurance cover palliative care?

 - 5Do I have to give up my own doctor?

 - 6Can I have curative treatment together with palliative care?

 - 7Who else, besides the patient, can benefit?

 - 10How does palliative care help me choose the best treatment option?

 - 11When should I ask for palliative care?